 - Pick a timeframe when you will be home around the same time for the next 7-10 days, because that’s about how long it will take to get your starter up and running, and you need to feed it regularly each day at around the same time.

 - Pick your gluten-free flour or non-dairy, nut-free flour blend of choice.
 You can use nearly any gluten-free grain flour, but I chose to go with a gluten-free flour blend because I wanted to ensure my starter had as much depth as possible.
 I’ll talk more about that below.
+(Now, however, I make my starter out of a mixture of sorghum, teff, and buckwheat flours.
+They all have great fermentation profiles and they add a nice whole grain texture and flavor to the bread.)

 - Pick your favorite non-reactive container for your starter, such as a glass bowl, jar, or crock pot, and make sure you don’t use a metal lid.